 Description

-ETEC 523 is instructed by David Vogt, who has been conducting open, collaborative innovation in mobile technologies since before there were smartphones or apps (sounds like forever, but it is just more than a decade)!
-Take this course if you’d like to participate in the birth of the future of learning.
+ETEC 523 is instructed by David Vogt, who has been conducting collaborative innovation in mobile technologies since before there were smartphones or apps (sounds like forever, but not even two decades!).
+Take this course if you’re not afraid of the wilderness.

 Learning Objectives